-Eva’s entire life has been shaped by a devastating mental illness that haunted her family.
-She has been a carer for two generations of women, her mother and her daughter, who both have spent years battling schizophrenia.
+Eva’s entire life has been shaped by a devastating mental illness that has haunted her family.
+She has been a carer for two generations of women, her mother and her daughter, who both spent years battling schizophrenia.

-Despite getting a diagnosis, things were not made easier.
+Despite the diagnosis, things were not made easier.
 Wendy’s condition meant she couldn’t get better by herself.
 She could easily get confused or paranoid, unable to rely on her own thought processes and interpretations of other people’s actions.
 There was also very little support and information to help Eva navigate the health system for her daughter.

 Help people like Wendy and Eva by donating now.